-Operation Flashpoint: Red River puts you in real life war scenarios where any careless move can jeopardize the whole mission.
-You should know your cards so that you can play them well to have any tactical advantage you can have throughout the game.
+Operation Flashpoint: Red River puts you in real-life war scenarios where any careless move can jeopardize the whole mission.
+With the help of this Operation Flashpoint Red River Basics Guide, you should know your cards so that you can play them well to have any tactical advantage you can have throughout the game.

 Knowledge about each gameplay element whether it’s the tactical map or squad command options can affect the overall performance.
 So lets first learn the basics before we can devise more complex strategies to complete our primary objectives in the game.

 Each mission in the campaign is divided into a number of checkpoints.
 The number of checkpoints vary with increased difficulty and if you are insane enough to play it on Hardcore difficulty, there are no checkpoints to save your progress.
 At normal difficulty each campaign mission has 8 to 12 checkpoints.
 These checkpoint of course mark the point from where you can start again if you die.